DirectorySecurity Advisories

 ENTRYPOINT [ "php", "/app/command" ]

-Web Applications / APIs
+Web Applications and APIs

 For web applications, you should follow the same principle, but using the php-fpm variant for the final image.
 You'll also need a custom nginx.conf file to set up your Nginx service with PHP-FPM.

 A good way to test your setup locally is by using Docker Compose.
-The following docker-compose.yaml file demonstrates how to create a web server environment using the Nginx Chainguard Image :
+The following docker-compose.yaml file demonstrates how to create a web server environment using the Nginx Chainguard Image:

 version: "3.7"